Glossary

 MoneyCard

-Since 1997, this payment system has been used to pay small amounts for everyday needs in stores – and is now also available online.
-The basis is a chip on girocard or other bank customer cards, which is also known as an electronic wallet.
-This chip is used at the bank or with a cyberJack®chip card reader from home an amount up to max.
+Since 1997, this payment system has been used to pay small amounts for everyday needs in stores - and can now also be used online.
+It is based on a chip on girocard or other bank customer cards, also known as an electronic purse.
+An amount of up to max.
 200,- € saved.
 When paying, the purchase amount is debited from the GeldKarte chip in the merchant terminal or on your home PC.

 girocard